mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - corporate action - rename shares
 - dividend - add money, optionally also add tax
 - tax - add tax
+- issuance fee - substract money from wallet.
+That's it

 AutoConversion - like currency exchange but OperationType is AUTOCONVERSION instead of TRADE
     NOTICE: Autoconversion is triggered automatically by other kind of operation: Buy, Sell, Dividend, eg